dlt-hub/dlt/docs/website/docs/walkthroughs/deploy-a-pipeline/deploy-with-modal.md

 ```

 ### Capturing deletes

-One limitation of our simple approach above is that it does not capture updates or deletions of data.
-This isn’t a hard requirement yet for our use cases, but it appears that `dlt` does have a [Postgres CDC replication feature](../../dlt-ecosystem/verified-sources/pg_replication) that we are considering.

-### Scaling out
+To capture updates or deleted rows from your database, consider using dlt's [Postgres CDC replication feature](../../dlt-ecosystem/verified-sources/pg_replication), which is
+ useful for tracking changes and deletions in the data.

+### Sync Multiple Tables in Parallel
-The example above syncs one table from our Postgres data source.
-In practice, we are syncing multiple tables and mapping each table copy job to a single container using [Modal.starmap](https://modal.com/docs/reference/modal.Function#starmap):
+To sync multiple tables in parallel, map each table copy job to a separate container using [Modal.starmap](https://modal.com/docs/reference/modal.Function#starmap):

 ```py
 @app.function(timeout=3000, schedule=modal.Cron("29 11 * * *"))
 def main(dev: bool = False):